The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU

 \subsection{Broad High-Ionization Emission Lines}

 While the 10 Lac CALSPEC model is generally an excellent match to the observed spectrum, one notable exception is an unusual broad, flat-topped emission feature between 14.27 and 14.37 $\micron$ (Channel 3B).
-We tentatively identify this feature as due to \nev\ $\lambda = 14.3217 \micron$ emission, with corresponding \nev\ $\lambda 24.3175 \micron$ and \ofour\ $\lambda 25.89 \micron$ at longer wavelengths.
-These features are discussed further by \citet{law24}; for our present calibration purposes we simply patch the calibration vector in this wavelength range with an appropriately scaled version of the calibration factor derived from O9.5 V star $\mu$ Col instead which does not exhibit this feature (see, e.g., Figure \ref{14mbox.fig}).
+We tentatively identify this feature as due to \nev\ $\lambda = 14.3217 \micron$ emission, with corresponding \nevi\ $\lambda 7.6524 \micron$, \nev\ $\lambda 24.3175 \micron$, and \ofour\ $\lambda 25.89 \micron$ as well.
+These features are discussed further by \citet{law24}; for our present calibration purposes we simply patch the calibration vector in these wavelength ranges with an appropriately scaled version of the calibration factor derived from O9.5 V star $\mu$ Col instead which does not exhibit this feature (see, e.g., Figure \ref{14mbox.fig}).